P-value: Optional stopping

 However, suppose we have planned to simply flip the coin 6 times no matter what happens, then the second definition of p-value would mean that the p-value of "3 heads 3 tails" is exactly 1.

-Thus, the "at least as extreme" definition of p-value is deeply contextual, and depends on what the experimenter planned to do even in situations that did not occur.
+Thus, the "at least as extreme" definition of p-value is deeply contextual and depends on what the experimenter planned to do even in situations that did not occur.

 History

 P-value computations date back to the 1700s, where they were computed for the human sex ratio at birth, and used to compute statistical significance compared to the null hypothesis of equal probability of male and female births.
 John Arbuthnot studied this question in 1710, and examined birth records in London for each of the 82 years from 1629 to 1710.
 In every year, the number of males born in London exceeded the number of females.
 Considering more male or more female births as equally likely, the probability of the observed outcome is 1/282, or about 1 in 4,836,000,000,000,000,000,000,000; in modern terms, the p-value.
-This is vanishingly small, leading Arbuthnot that this was not due to chance, but to divine providence: "From whence it follows, that it is Art, not Chance, that governs."
+This is vanishingly small, leading Arbuthnot to conclude that this was not due to chance, but to divine providence: "From whence it follows, that it is Art, not Chance, that governs."
 In modern terms, he rejected the null hypothesis of equally likely male and female births at the p = 1/282 significance level.
 This and other work by Arbuthnot is credited as "… the first use of significance tests …" the first example of reasoning about statistical significance, and "… perhaps the first published report of a nonparametric test …", specifically the sign test; see details at Sign test.

 The same question was later addressed by Pierre-Simon Laplace, who instead used a parametric test, modeling the number of male births with a binomial distribution: